 After that, I stopped organizing my daughter’s schedule like I used to, and stopped demanding so much of her.
 A while later, when I went to the school, her teacher said: “Your daughter is smart and has great potential.
 She should definitely be able to get into a key high school with some tutoring.
 That way, getting into college won’t be a problem.”
 What he said made me waver in my attitude.
 I didn’t care if my daughter was top of the class or not, but I had always wanted her to go to college.
 Otherwise, she’d face too much pressure later in life, and she’d never gain a foothold in society.
 I noticed my husband began forcing her to study, wanting her to become the top student.
 When her grades were good, he rewarded her.
 If not, he punished her.
 I didn’t really agree with him, but I didn’t stop him either.
 I even thought that if his methods worked and she really did excel, it would bring honor to our ancestors.
 But, slowly, I discovered that under such pressure, our daughter was becoming antisocial.
 She would shut herself in her room without talking to us, and was always getting angry with me.
 Once, my husband scolded her for failing to memorize the I Ching.
 She was so upset that she ran out of the house and slammed the door.
 We looked for her, but couldn’t find her anywhere.
 We were terrified of what could happen to her and all sorts of things ran through our minds: “Would she end up in a car accident?
 Would she do something stupid?”
 In the end she came home, to my relief, late at night.
 Around then, I saw a news report that made my heart jump into my throat.
 A junior high student had committed suicide because of academic pressure.
 I went online to search for more information, and what I found was terrifying.
 So many students develop psychological problems because of academic pressure.
 Some become antisocial or lose the ability to concentrate and some even kill themselves.
 I broke out in a cold sweat and then couldn’t sleep that night.

 God’s word points to the source of all human suffering.
-We’re steeped in Satan’s poisons through government education, and the influence of famous people and traditional culture, such as “Knowledge can change your fate,” “One’s destiny is in his own hand,” and “To be a scholar is to be at the top of society.”
+Satan uses government education, traditional culture, and the influence of famous people to steep us in its poisons like, “Knowledge can change your fate,” “One’s destiny is in his own hand,” and “To be a scholar is to be at the top of society.”
 These get us to pursue knowledge, to think of knowledge as everything, so we can stand out from the crowd and have a good life.
 We start to pursue and worship knowledge, denying God’s existence and sovereignty.
 We shun and resist God, and God is absent from our hearts.
 We lose His care and protection and His sustenance for life.
 We become empty and degenerate.
 Lots of people have knowledge, renown, and the respect of others, but their lives are empty and painful.
-A lot of high-ranking officials are intelligent and hold degrees but in the struggle for money, power and status, they deceive, frame and murder each other.
+A lot of high-ranking officials are intelligent and hold degrees, but in the struggle for money, power and status, they deceive, frame and murder each other.
 Some of them kill themselves or are killed by others.
 A person’s intelligence and status have no impact on their destiny or their final outcome.
 “One’s destiny is in his own hand” and “Knowledge can change your fate” are Satan’s lies, designed to deceive and corrupt people.
-God created man.
-Humanity needs God’s salvation and His sustenance for life.
-Humanity need only worship God and submit to His sovereignty to have a good outcome.
-People shun and forsake God, thinking knowledge can change their fate.
-Ultimately, they resist God and perish.
+God created man, and humanity needs God’s salvation and His sustenance for life.
+Humanity must worship God and submit to His sovereignty to have a good outcome.
+If people shun and forsake God, thinking knowledge can change their fate, they’ll ultimately resist God and perish.
 It is as God said: “If you rely on your knowledge and ability in your undertakings, then you shall always be a failure and shall always be bereft of the blessings of God” (“God Presides Over the Fate of All Mankind” in The Word Appears in the Flesh).
 I was just like this!
 Before I believed in God, I lived by satanic principles such as “Knowledge can change your fate” and “To be a scholar is to be at the top of society.”
 I spared no effort in my studies to get into college and excel.
 When my dreams fell through, I thought there was nothing to look forward to, that life had no meaning.
 After having my daughter, I forced these satanic principles on her, putting all this pressure on her.
-In the end, because of this oppressive environment, she became headstrong, fragile, antisocial and angry.
+In the end, because of this oppressive environment, she became headstrong, fragile, antisocial and testy.
 She couldn’t speak her mind to me and our mother-daughter relationship became hostile.
 I lived by Satan’s principles for survival, not only exhausting myself, but also forcing my daughter into hardship and almost ruining her life.
 This comes from the damage done by Satan.
 I knew if I continued to live by Satan’s principles, wanting my child to change her fate through knowledge and ability, I would only set her up for failure.
 This is when I understood: My daughter’s fate and her future prospects are not decided by going to college.
 Worshiping God is the only way to a positive future.
 As parents, we need to teach our children based on the truth of God’s word, and guide them along the right path in life.
 This is our responsibility to them.

 One day, my daughter told me about other students who argued, fought, smoked and drank, and openly dated each other.
 The school turned a blind eye to such behaviors and their parents’ hands were tied.
 When I asked my daughter what she thought, she said: “I believe in God.
 I don’t do those things because God doesn’t like them.”
 I felt so moved.
 If I hadn’t brought her before God and had her read God’s word to understand the truth, she might have gone down the same wrong path as those other children.
 It was Almighty God’s word that changed me, that freed me from the shackles of knowledge and helped me to guide my daughter along the right path.
 From the bottom of my heart, I thank Almighty God for His protection and salvation!